stuartdd/gtools/README.md

 }
 ```

-Each action is defined as follows:
+Each individual action is defined as follows:

 ```json
 "name": "Start VSCode",